Exploring light dark matter with the Migdal effect in hydrogen-doped liquid xenon: Projected Sensitivity

 We adopt the LZ background model from \cite{Akerib:2021pfd}, and use an S2-binned Poisson likelihood ratio to obtain projected upper limits on the signal cross section.
 We do not fully incorporate S2 pulse shape information into our analysis, since \cite{Akerib:2021pfd} does not provide the required 2D background distributions.
 Instead, we assume that the background produced by the anode grid can be removed via pulse shape discrimination, while retaining $\approx100\%$ signal efficiency.
 A full 2D analysis would be expected to yield improved sensitivity, with pulse shape also providing some discrimination against other backgrounds, in particular from the cathode.

 The background model in \cite{Akerib:2021pfd} is only provided for $\mathrm{S2}\geq5e^-$.
 For our analysis with a $3e^-$ threshold, we fit the background in the $5e^-$ to $20e^-$ range with a power law and use this to extrapolate to lower S2.
+We note that single-electron backgrounds can cause a steeply rising background at low thresholds, even after cuts designed to remove them.
+This was observed by XENON1T below 5 electrons~\cite{XENON:2021qze}, and LUX below 3 electrons~\cite{LUX:2020vbj}.
+In this work we assume the single-electron background does not contribute significantly above 3 electrons (beyond our naive extrapolation).
 The S2 distributions of the background and prospective Migdal and nuclear recoil signals from dark matter are shown in \cref{fig:spectra}.

-For an S2-only analysis, the absence of an S1 signal means that S1--S2 timing information cannot be used to perform a fiducialisation cut in the vertical ($z$) direction.
+For an S2-only analysis, the absence of an S1 signal means that S1--S2 timing information cannot be used to perform a fiducialization cut in the vertical ($z$) direction.
 While some information on $z$ can be gleaned from the S2 pulse width (due to the different drift distances), we follow~\cite{Akerib:2021pfd} and omit this, taking the fiducial mass for S2-only searches in LZ to be 6.2\,t, where the fiducial volume includes the full vertical height of the detector.

+Lastly, we note that injecting kilograms of hydrogen into a detector carries the risk of also introducing tritium, whose decays would add a significant additional source of background.
+For this background to be subdominant, we assume that the hydrogen used has a tritium concentration of no more than 1 part per $10^{23}$.\footnote{Tritium is created in the atmosphere by cosmic rays, giving rise to typical concentrations of 1 part per $10^{18}$, therefore a significantly depleted source of hydrogen would need to be obtained e.g. from underground gas wells.}